icefallgames/SCICompanion/SCICompanion/Docs/source/Compiler/procedures.rst

 You can make a procedure public (usable by other scripts) by listing it in the :doc:`public <public>` section of a script and giving it an export index.

+You can declare temporary variables (local to the procedure) by including a &tmp token after the procedure parameters, and following it with a list of temp variable declarations.

 Syntax::